GianlucaPrincipini/oxidoc/README.md

 ## 🧠 Motivation

-I’ve worked with NoSQL systems for years (MongoDB, DynamoDB, HBase, etc.), but I always felt there was something missing: I *used* these systems, but I didn’t fully *understand* their internals.
+I’ve worked with NoSQL systems for years (MongoDB, HBase, etc.), but I always felt there was something missing: I *used* these systems, but I didn’t fully *understand* their internals.

 Concepts like: